-(1) The Association shall install, maintain in operable condition, and operate continuously during each meeting an electric totalizator unless written consent has been received from the Commission to operate a mutuel system or any specific pool thereof without the approved totalizator.
+(1) The race meet licensee shall install, maintain in operable condition and operate continuously an electric totalizator during each meeting.

-(2) A totalizator shall be so designed that it will indicate the total amounts, and the amounts on each runner, entry, and field so wagered from time to time as the wagering progresses.
-There shall be operated in connection with such totalizator one or more boards, on which shall be prominently displayed within view of the public winning odds on each runner, as indicated from time to time during the progress of such wagering, and at intervals of not more than 90 seconds between each complete change.
-The totalizator shall be designed so that the ticket machines shall be automatically locked by the Stewards or Judges by the pressing of a button ringing what is commonly known as the "off bell".
+(2) A totalizator shall be so designed that it will indicate the total amounts and the amounts on each runner, entry and field so wagered from time to time as the wagering progresses.
+There shall be operated in connection with such totalizator one or more boards on which shall be prominently displayed, within view of the public, winning odds on each runner as indicated from time to time during the progress of such wagering, and at intervals of not more than ninety (90) seconds between each complete change.
+The totalizator shall be designed so that the ticket machines shall be automatically locked by the stewards or judges by the pressing of a button ringing what is commonly known as the "off bell."

-(3) The Presiding Steward or the Presiding Judge or his appointed official shall push the button that closes the pari-mutuel machines, and shall see to it that every effort in the racing operation is made by all departments to meet advertised post time.
+(3) The presiding steward or the presiding judge or his/her appointed official shall push the button that closes the pari-mutuel machines, and shall see to it that every effort in the racing operation is made by all departments to meet advertised post time.